Being a Cougar student pharmacist means you have the opportunity to learn and develop in the WSU community with both your peers and alumni.

 - Additional help with identifying skills that you should develop while in school

-- Active engagement with CPPS and the PharmD program as an alumni
+- Active engagement with CPPS and the PharmD program, especially if an alumni

 - Ability to give back in a meaningful way aside from physical or financial support